Ultra123-hub/Super-Store-Products-Analysis/README.md

 print(f"The most ordered product sub category is: {most_ordered_sub_category}")
 ```

-**Insight: The most ordered product Sub-Category is Binders, followed by paper and furnishings**
+**Insight:** The most ordered product Sub-Category is Binders, followed by paper and furnishings.

-5. **How are the products ordered over the year?** Way to go about this, I plotted a line graph over the 12 months in the year to show the quantity ordered over that one-year period.
+**5. How are the products ordered over the year?** Way to go about this, I plotted a line graph over the 12 months in the year to show the quantity ordered over that one-year period.

 ```python
 sns.set_style("whitegrid")